Felix Sater fails to show up for House Intelligence testimony

 The statement was issued about an hour after Mr. Sater failed to show up for his testimony.
 It is not clear why Mr. Sater did not show up.

+Speaking with reporters shortly after the scuttled hearing, Mr. Schiff said the subpoena would be issued imminently.

+“All I can tell you is he agreed to appear this morning.
+He did not show up, Mr. Schiff said referring further questions to Mr. Sater’s attorney.

-In email to The Washington Times Thursday day, Mr. Sater confirmed he would be attending the hearing and said he planned to make a statement afterwards.
+In an email to The Washington Times Thursday, Mr. Sater confirmed he would be attending the hearing and said he planned to make a statement afterwards.

 Mr. Sater, a Russian-born real estate developer and convicted felon, appeared before the committee as Democrats ramp up their investigations into President Trump’s business dealings.
 He is one of several witnesses Mr. Schiff has sought to talk about Mr. Trump’s ties to Russia.